Guardsquare/proguard/docs_api/md/patternmatching.md

 ## Basic pattern matching

-The library has some powerful support to match patterns in bytecode instruction sequences.
+The library has powerful support to match patterns in bytecode instruction sequences.
 You first define the pattern as a sequence of instructions, with wildcards.
 For example:

     final int X = InstructionSequenceMatcher.X;
     final int C = InstructionSequenceMatcher.C;